Nonprofit Statement of Financial Position: Guide + Template

 A sample statement of financial position.

 Which one your nonprofit uses internally is up to you, but you should be aware of both terms because reporting organizations may ask for the statement by either name.
-Generally speaking, for-profit organizations often prefer the more traditional term “balance sheet,” while nonprofits tend to use “statement of financial position” to align with the names of their other core financial statements, which include the:
+Generally speaking, for-profit organizations often prefer "balance sheet," while nonprofits tend to use "statement of financial position" to align with the names of their other financial statements.
+These reports include the:

 • Statement of activities.
 As the nonprofit parallel to the for-profit income statement, this report summarizes your organization's annual revenue, expenses, and net assets.

 • Statement of cash flows.
-This statement, which is typically compiled monthly and referred to the same way by for-profit and nonprofit organizations, shows how money moves in and out of your nonprofit through operating, investing, and financing activities.
+This statement, which is typically compiled monthly and goes by the same name for both for-profit and nonprofit organizations, shows how money moves in and out of your nonprofit through operating, investing, and financing activities.

 • Statement of functional expenses.
 The one financial statement unique to nonprofits, this report categorizes your organization's expenditures based on how each one furthers your mission (programs, administrative activities, or fundraising).

-Each of these statements is critical to gain different insights into your organization’s financial situation and promote accountability with supporters, stakeholders, and the government.
+Each of these statements allows you to gain different insights into your organization's financial situation and promote accountability with supporters, stakeholders, and the government.

 Core Balance Sheet Sections